 - Loss of muscle controls

 - Head tremors

-If no other diseases are present, your vet will test your parrot for the presence of bornavirus through a blood sample.
-A vet may also ask for:
+To diagnose proventricular dilatation syndrome, your vet will test your parrot for the presence of bornavirus through a blood sample.
+A vet may also ask for a:

-- A tissue biopsy
+- Tissue biopsy

-- A histology of the proventricular
+- Histology of the proventricular

 How To Make My Parrot Gain Weight